dharmik529/OS_FinalProject/README.md

 1. **Threads:** Utilized for asynchronous tasks, such as scheduling reminders and checking health metrics, to prevent blocking the main application.

-2. **File Handling:** Reading and writing JSON files to store and retrieve reminders, medications, appointments, and health metrics.
+2. **File Handling:** Reading and writing sqlite.db files to store and retrieve reminders, medications, appointments, and health metrics.

 3. **Synchronization:** Implementing locks (`threading.Lock`) to manage access to shared resources (e.g., reminders and health metrics) to avoid data corruption when multiple threads access them concurrently.